-Texas Lawyer named Mr. LeGrand a “Lawyer on the Rise” for its 2017 Professional Excellence Awards.
-The awards recognize “lawyers who have made their mark on the legal profession in the Lone Star State.”
-Mr. LeGrand was also named to the Dallas Business Journal’s 2018 “40 Under 40” list, which recognizes the top young leaders in North Texas.
+Mr. LeGrand’s recent accolades include being named a “Lawyer on the Rise” by Texas Lawyer (2017) for making a “mark on the legal profession in the Lone Star State” and being named to the Dallas Business Journal’s “40 Under 40” list (2018) for being a top young leader in North Texas.

 Mr. LeGrand also proudly maintains an active pro bono docket.
 He received the firm’s 2016 Frank Wheat Individual Pro Bono Award for his individual pro bono efforts, and he recently had the pleasure of detailing his commitment to pro bono during a podcast hosted by the Pro Bono Institute.
 Mr. LeGrand’s pro bono matters include:

 Mr. LeGrand is also active in his community.
-He is a member of the Dallas Regional Chambers’ Leadership Dallas Class of 2018; a member of the Dallas Association of Young Lawyers 2016 Leadership Class; he serves on the Board of Directors for the Cedar Hill Economic Development Corporation; and he is a volunteer tee-ball coach who sits on the Board of Directors for the Cedar Hill Baseball Association.
+He is a member of the Dallas Regional Chambers’ Leadership Dallas Class of 2018; a member of the Dallas Association of Young Lawyers 2016 Leadership Class; he serves on the Board of Directors for Hope Cottage Pregnancy and Adoption Center and the Board of Directors for the Cedar Hill Economic Development Corporation; and he is a volunteer tee-ball coach who sits on the Board of Directors for the Cedar Hill Baseball Association.
 He also serves as an adjunct professor at the UNT Dallas College of Law, where he teaches legal writing.

 Mr. LeGrand earned his law degree from Columbia Law School, where he was an editor of the Columbia Law Review and a Harlan Fiske Stone scholar.
 He was elected by his peers to serve as the graduation speaker for the J.D.
 Class of 2009.
 As an undergraduate, Mr. LeGrand obtained dual baccalaureate degrees in English and African American Studies from the University of Oklahoma.
 He graduated summa cum laude, Phi Beta Kappa, and he was awarded the Letzeiser Award, which is given annually to three outstanding graduates.
 Mr. LeGrand holds a master’s degree and a doctoral degree from Teachers College, Columbia University.
 He worked in education before beginning his legal career.